robotique-udes/Z1_zeus_rover/README.md

 This package contains the code to launch our simulation as well as the worlds we use.

-### zeus_moveit_config

-This package contains the moveit configuration for our robot arm.

 ### zeus_navigation

 This package contains the code to configure and launch move base for our rover.